srad/eTaskAdvisor.WebApi/README.md

 This is a .NET Core 3.x Web-Api implementation for this purpose.
 A web frontend is implemented at [eTaskAdvisor.App](https://github.com/srad/eTaskAdvisor.App)

-This implementation is more lightweighted, statically types and faster, but uses also JWT and MongoDB.

 ## Setup

 First you need to install .NET Core 3.x runtime or SDK and MongoDB, then